Secret keys used to encrypt or sign confidential data have to be chosen from a very large keyspace.

-Password hashing functions derive a secret key of any size from a password and a salt.
+Password hashing functions derive a secret key of any size from a password and salt.

 The generated key has the size defined by the application, no matter what the password length is.

-The same password hashed with same parameters will always produce the same output.
+The same password hashed with the same parameters will always produce the same output.

 The same password hashed with different salts will produce different outputs.

 The function deriving a key from a password and salt is CPU intensive and intentionally requires a fair amount of memory.
 Therefore, it mitigates brute-force attacks by requiring a significant effort to verify each password.

 Common use cases: